gamingrobot/doingstuff.dev/content/posts/blender-year-one/index.md

 {{ img(src="robot-head.webp", alt="" link="https://gamingrobot.art/artwork/robot-head") }}

 ## Pen Effect
-When I was trying out drawing, I really liked how blue-black ink looked and wanted to see if I could replicate the same pen look in Blender.
+When I was trying to learn drawing, I really liked how blue-black ink looked and wanted to see if I could replicate the same pen look in Blender.

 {{ video(src="blender-pen.mp4") }}